saipreetham123/AIO_BRUTE/README.md

 # AIO_BRUTE

-# Clean UI implementation

-# This Code is a brute forcer for some websites
+# This Code is a brute forcer for few websites
   Which can run any number of threads based on your CPU capacity.